ClosedXML/ClosedXML/docs/tips/missing-font.rst

 .. code-block:: csharp

-   // "Fallback font name" will likely be something like "DejaVu Sans" or "Tahoma" LoadOptions.DefaultGraphicEngine = new DefaultGraphicEngine("Fallback font name");
+   // "Fallback font name" will likely be something like "DejaVu Sans" or "Tahoma"
+   // It is not a path to font file, but a font name.
+   LoadOptions.DefaultGraphicEngine = new DefaultGraphicEngine("Fallback font name");